Green Grossular Garnets

 Garnets of Different Color Can Have the Same Primary Composition

 As examples of mixing in small percentages, Green Grossulars such as Tsavorite and Merelani contain only about 5% Andradite (iron, Fe3+).
-Ions of chromium (Cr3+) and vanadium (V3+), which impart the green color found in these Grossulars, are derived from even slighter mixing with Uvarovite (Cr3+), Knorringite (Cr3+) and Goldmanite (V3+) Garnet species.
+Ions of chromium (Cr3+) and vanadium (V3+), which impart most of the bright green color found in these Grossulars, are derived from even slighter mixing with Uvarovite (Cr3+), Knorringite (Cr3+) and Goldmanite (V3+) Garnet species.
 That is to say, chromium and vanadium ions partially replace aluminum in the B site of the chemical formula for Grossular gems.
-The chromium/vanadium oxides that give green Grossulars all of their color make up less than 2% of the gem's weight, and can be as low as 0.1% or less.
+The chromium/vanadium oxides that give green Grossulars most of their color make up less than 2% of the gem's weight, and can be as low as 0.1% or less.

 © Kirk Feral 2011, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.

 Pyrope and Grossular are allochromatic Garnet species (colored by impurities, colorless when pure), while Almandine, Spessartine, Andradite and Uvarovite are idiochromatic (self-colored, never completely colorless).
 The strong colors and magnetic responses seen in allochromatic Pyrope and Grossular are due to mixing with the idiochromatic Garnet species.
 In reality, every Garnet gem (except perhaps some red Spessartine gems) is a mixture of idiochromatic and allochromatic species components.
 The amount of mixing can sometimes be very small.